How to Dispose of Concrete: All Options Compared (2026)

-Concrete is one of the heaviest materials you'll ever deal with — a single cubic yard weighs about 4,000 lbs.
+Concrete is one of the heaviest materials you'll ever deal with — a solid slab weighs 4,050 lbs per cubic yard, while broken rubble weighs ~2,025 lbs.
 Getting disposal wrong means expensive weight overages.
-Here's everything you need to know.
+Here's everything you need to know, including 2026 dumpster prices from cities across the US.

 ⚠️ The Weight Problem with Concrete